Harpia Logo white

 If you try to communicate with everyone, you communicate with no one.

 We’ve designed a fill-in customer personas worksheet that can help you quickly understand who you are talking to.
-Once you find your persona, you must define what they want and guide them to it.
+Once you find your persona, you must define what they want and guide them.

 Remember, customers don’t buy a drill; they buy a clean hole in the wall.

-In storytelling, identifying something your audience wants is referred to as a “story gap.”
+In storytelling, identifying something your audience wants is called a “story gap.”
 The idea is to illustrate a gap between your customers and what they want.
-This gap will hold your customers’ attention because they wonder if and how the gap will close.
+This gap will attract your customers because they wonder if and how it will close.
 Curiosity is what drives much of human behavior.

 A successful story gap is backed by ambition.
 You must define and clearly communicate “WHY” your customers want what they want — why the gap exists.
 Find the primary need your customers have that your product solves.
 Focus on the need, not the product.

-Abraham Maslow was a psychologist who became widely famous for designing the Maslow’s Hierarchy of Needs.
+Abraham Maslow was a psychologist who became famous for designing Maslow’s Hierarchy of Needs.
 Use this to find what’s the primary need you solve.

 Here is a list of Maslow’s Hierarchy of Needs pyramid from top to bottom.